 October is American Archives Month!
 To celebrate the month dedicated to all things archives, we will feature weekly posts on the history of the National Archives.
 Today’s post comes from Christina James, intern in the National Archives History Office.
 Measuring 118 feet wide and 18 feet high at their peaks, the pediments on the north and south sides of … Continue reading Symbols of Significance: The Pediments of the National Archives Building

 Today’s post comes from Jessie Kratz, Historian of the National Archives.
-On June 24 the National Archives celebrates its 80th anniversary.
-If you have ever visited the National Archives in Washington, DC, you may have noticed two very, very large bronze doors that mark the original Constitution Avenue entrance to the building.
-Visitors enter through the … Continue reading Doors of Monumental Proportions
+On June 19 the National Archives celebrates its 80th anniversary.
+Constitution Avenue Entrance with doors closed, 6/13/1936.
+(National Archives Identifier 7820634) If you have ever visited the National Archives in Washington, DC, you may have noticed two very, very large bronze doors that mark the … Continue reading Doors of Monumental Proportions